Sunday, January 12, 2025

 Copyright info (in metadata): Dry Wood Music 2008

 Released digitally July 19, 2008 on Amazon Digital and Tunecore.
 Withdrawn August 1, 2008, apparently due to licensing issues with the cover medley.
 Currently streaming on Paul's Soundcloud page.
-CDR promo copies were reportedly distributed.
+CDR promo copies were reportedly distributed although evidence of that remains elusive.
 Available on YouTube (minus the cover medley) with 5:05 included at the end.

 In a 2016 Spin interview, Westerberg talks about 49:00